brian-silabs/Z3_GatewayHost/README.md

 ## Build Instructions
-You will need to add 2 files to Silicon Labs' SDK to build the project The 2 rijndael*.c files are open source files to be downloaded (those are not Silabs copyright, hence not included in SDK purposefully) and copied to the respective folder …./ developer/sdks/gecko_sdk_suite/v2.6/platform/base/hal/micro/generic/aes.
+You will need to add 2 files to Silicon Labs' SDK to build the project The 2 rijndael*.c files are open source files to be downloaded (those are not Silabs copyright, hence not included in SDK purposefully) and copied to the folder developer/sdks/gecko_sdk_suite/vX.X/platform/base/hal/micro/generic/aes.

+You can find these files [here](https://github.com/gagern/gnulib/tree/master/lib)

 Also, 2 Libraries are necessary :
 * libncurses
 * libreadline

-# On Windows
+#### On Windows
 Simplest way is by using Cygwin
 WSL can be used too if you find the dependencies packages and have a working tty to COM link

 Fix an issue in the SDK that causes:

 ```console
 FATAL: Could not set pipe reader to non-blocking (22): Invalid argument
 Z3_GatewayHost: ../../../../../SiliconLabs/SimplicityStudio/v4/developer/sdks/gecko_sdk_suite/v2.7/protocol/zigbee/app/util/serial/linux-serial.c:406: setNonBlockingFD: Assertion `false' failed.
 Aborted (core dumped)
 ```

 Edit gecko_sdk_suite/v2.7/protocol/zigbee/app/util/serial/linux-serial.c:406 to:

 ```c
 int status = fcntl(fd, F_SETFL, flags | O_NONBLOCK);
 ```

-# On Other platforms (Linux & Darwin)
+#### On Other platforms (Linux & Darwin)
 Simply run *make -j4 all*

 ## Run Instructions